fuhton/simple-admin/README.md

 ```
 {{ SimpleAdmin::content('YOUR CONTENT NAME') }}
 ```
-Also be sure you are using a blade template.
+Also be sure you are using a blade template.B1;2c

 ####Admin Section
 The admin section allows for HTML input.
 When creating a new content area, simple click the "Add New Content Area" button, fill in the approriate information, and click submit.